chrahul/PythonDeepDive/Python_Django.md

-Certainly!
 Choosing Django with Python for backend development comes with several advantages.
 Here are some reasons why you might want to consider Django for your backend development projects:

 1. **High-Level Web Framework:**
    - Django is a high-level web framework for Python, which means it provides a lot of built-in functionality and abstractions.
 This can save you time and effort in development compared to starting from scratch.